-For more information, take advantage of public libraries where you can consult consumer-oriented newsletters and medical textbooks.
-For in-depth information, visit a medical school library, which will have general textbooks, texts in specialty fields, and peer-reviewed medical journals containing articles on new developments not yet included in textbooks.
+Public libraries provide online access to the above resources, plus consumer-oriented health newsletters and medical textbooks.
+For in-depth info, consult PubMed Central, a service from the National Institutes of Health, or visit a medical school library, which will have both general textbooks, texts in specialty fields, and peer-reviewed medical journals containing articles on new developments not yet included in textbooks.

 An online search or a medical school library may also lead you to support groups and organizations that regularly provide information on your type of medical problem.
 Search for something like “hip replacement forum” or “heart valve replacement forum.”